Tadukoo/TadukooBukkitExperiments/README.md

 There are so many that I'm not going to list them all yet since this plugin is in such an early stage, but below are a few:

 (NOTE: All version numbers and/or features listed below are tentative and could change.)
-* Alpha 0.1.X
+* Alpha 0.2.X
     * Add /rain
     * Add /storm
-* Alpha 0.2
-    * Commands are configurable in the commands.yml file.
-	    * True = normal functionality for the plugin.
-		* False = gives a message saying "/command is disabled!"
-		* Maybe some commands will have special options?
-* Alpha 0.2.1
     * /thelp search functionality.
     * /thelp updated to have all commands.
+	* Maybe some commands will have special options?
+(Instead of just true and false)
 * Alpha 0.3
     * Set-up more teleportation stuff.
 	* Improve current teleportation stuff.